Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)

-These other keys need to be tested, they may not work properly
+These other keys need to be tested, they may not work properly:
 | keys | Function |
 | --- | --- |
 | |